scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

 ### Clone

-If everything went okay, you will be redirected to your own fork at `https://github.com/user-name/scala`, where `username` is your GitHub user name.
-You might find it helpful to read [https://help.github.com/fork-a-repo/](https://help.github.com/fork-a-repo/), which covers some of the things that will follow below.
+If everything went okay, you will be redirected to your own fork at `https://github.com/user-name/scala`, where `username` is your GitHub username.
+You might find it helpful to read [https://help.github.com/fork-a-repo/](https://help.github.com/fork-a-repo/), which covers some things that will follow below.
 Then, _clone_ your repository (i.e. pull a copy from GitHub to your local machine) by running the following on the command line:

     16:35 ~/Projects$ git clone https://github.com/xeno-by/scala
     Cloning into 'scala'...